 Applied to current text:

-(#24414)The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the Trigger frame in units of dBm / 20 MHz.
+(#24414)The AP Tx Power subfield of the Common Info field indicates the AP’s power at the transmit attenna connector used to transmit the Trigger frame in units of dBm / 20 MHz.

 Similar comments to previous apply.